rusoto/rusoto/CONTRIBUTING.md

 Check out code from github.

-`pip install --user -r codegen/requirements.txt` to for Python codegen requirements.
+`pip install --user -r codegen/requirements.txt` to install Python codegen required libraries.

 If you're on OSX, you'll probably need a new version of openssl.
 Run `brew install openssl`.